marcos-zuniga-ituarte/marcos-zuniga-ituarte/README.md

 ---
 ## 💼 Experience
 ### **HackUDC**
-I have participated twice in the HackUDC hackathon, where I learned new skills, met different companies and students, and gained experience working in teams under pressure.
+I have participated twice in the HackUDC hackathon (2024 & 2025 editions), where I learned new skills, met different companies and students, and gained experience working in teams under pressure.

 ### **Tech Talks**
-I attend technology talks and events like **HumanIA: Intelixencia artificial e transformación do emprego tradicional: retos e oportunidades** whenever possible to keep learning and to stay updated on new concepts, tools, and industry trends.
+- **HumanIA: Intelixencia artificial e transformación do emprego tradicional: retos e oportunidades**

 ### **Mentoring**
-I currently volunteer as a mentor at my faculty, helping new students adapt to the university environment and supporting them during their first year.
+I currently volunteer as a mentor FIC(Facultad de Informática Coruña), helping new students adapt to the university environment and supporting them during their first year.

 ### **Featured Project — Llama Chama!**
 A small indie game I originally developed a few years ago, where I handled every aspect of the project myself: programming, creating visual assets, and composing the music.